Daily spend limit account

 const limit = await account.limits(ETH_ADDRESS);

-console.log("limit: ", limit.limit.toString());
+console.log("Account limit: ", limit.limit.toString());

-console.log("available: ", limit.available.toString());
+console.log("Available limit today: ", limit.available.toString());

 }

-Perform ETH transfer
+Perform ETH Transfer

-import { utils, Wallet, Provider, Contract, EIP712Signer, types } from "zksync-web3";
+import { utils, Wallet, Provider, Contract, EIP712Signer, types } from "zksync-ethers";

 import * as ethers from "ethers";